jamesplease/redux-resource/docs/introduction/core-concepts.md

 then the information about which books are selected would be metadata about the books resource.

-If a user is taking an action against a resource, then that is also metadata.
-For instance, if a book is being deleted, then that status will be stored as metadata for that particular book.
-A rule of thumb about metadata is that that it's any data about a resource that isn't persisted to a remote server.
+A rule of thumb is that metadata is any data about a resource that isn't persisted to a remote server.

 In Resourceful Redux, each resource has its own metadata, and that metadata is stored separately from the resource's attributes.